andrewrgoss/andrewrgoss.com/content/resources.md

 <a href="https://graphql.org/learn" target="_blank">graphql.org/learn</a>

 #### How to design a RESTful API architecture from a human-language spec
-A three-post series that teaches RESTful API design to solve users’ needs with simplicity, reliability, and performance.<br>
+A three-post series that teaches RESTful API design to solve users' needs with simplicity, reliability, and performance.<br>
 <a href="https://www.oreilly.com/learning/how-to-design-a-restful-api-architecture-from-a-human-language-spec" target="_blank">oreilly.com/learning/how-to-design-a-restful-api-architecture-from-a-human-language-spec</a>

 #### OpenWeatherMap